nxtlo/sain/CONTRIBUTING.md

         return NOTHING

 # unsafe Rust functions must be marked with the @unsafe decorator.
+# This will generate documentation about the safety for this function.
 @unsafe
 def unchecked_add(x: int, y: int) -> int:
     return x + y